kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

 ### Allocating the Kiali pod to specific nodes of the cluster

-You can constraint the Kiali pod to run on a specific set of nodes by using some of the standard Kubernetes scheduler configurations.
+You can constrain the Kiali pod to run on a specific set of nodes by using some of the standard Kubernetes scheduler configurations.

 The simplest option is to use [the